 Even the deadliest of modern weapon states must hoard a substantial measure of peace technology.
-As paradoxically demonstrated by Western democracies, the more lethal a weapon state, the greater its perceived distribution of peace benefits.
+As paradoxically demonstrated in Western republics, the more lethal a weapon state, the greater its perceived distribution of peace benefits.
 The music of Mozart and Peter Gabriel, kindness and light, gardening, ersatz (fake) forms of political empowerment: a hocus pocus of civility must be artfully compartmentalized and subordinated to the primary, killing goals of a weapon society.

 The actual key to political power lies in communications—just as the key to individual empowerment resides in information acquired.
 When conspirators plot an insurrection, radio stations, TV broadcast companies (and major Internet servers?) will be among their first targets for takeover.
 Thanks for this illustration, Paul Lackman.

-Paraphrasing Thom Hartman, the Press is the only industry mentioned in the U.S. Constitution and protected by it.
+According to Thom Hartman, the Press is the only industry mentioned in the U.S. Constitution and protected by it.
 Corporations are nowhere to be found, much less the idea that “corporations are people.”
 Recent, anti-constitutional Supreme Court rulings are absolute betrayals of its mandate.

 Weapon states assert their sovereignty by restricting and simplifying social transactions internal as well as external.
 Civilizations grow as mighty, rich and free as they allow their communications to grow complex.
 This happens in obedience to anwe shall review in its own chapter.

 Weapon states sabotage civil communications systems, “the better to control them.”
-This fantasy control of info flow requires that current communications be subverted and their future growth be deliberately delayed.
-This deterioration must induce additional poverty; its fearless reversal, abundance in direct proportion to the military vulnerability it induces.
+This fantasy control of info flow requires that current communications be subverted and their future growth be delayed.
+This deterioration must induce additional poverty; its reversal, abundance in direct proportion to the military vulnerability it induces.

 A sophisticated people may operate by virtue of “liberal” laws (in the positive, “generous” older sense of the term, since inverted by weapon mentality into its “mercenary” antonym in English as well as French), and call itself free because of them.
-However, its dialogue can be homogenized by sports worship and televised soap opera trivia; by patent discord between the polarized adherents of black-and-white pseudo-ideologies that cannot be resolved; by paralyzing legalisms; by some mechanical doctrine, church liturgy or ideological dogma; by a tyrant’s mad ravings; by the obsessive narration of trivial but dramatic crimes; or by a tsunami of commercial blather.
+However, its dialogue can be homogenized by sports worship and televised soap opera trivia; by patent discord between the polarized adherents of black-and-white pseudo-ideologies that cannot be resolved; by paralyzing legalisms; by some mechanical doctrine, church liturgy or ideological dogma; by a tyrant’s mad ravings (Trump); by the obsessive narration of trivial but dramatic crimes; or by a tsunami of commercial blather.
 Anything will do to distract public attention from the weapon/peace dialectic and drown out commentary about it.

 These intellectual contaminants are broadcast most readily through monologue (one-way) mass media.
 All by themselves, monologue media reduce communications by at least an order of magnitude.
 Exactly the same transmission channels, adjusted such that half the info flowed in each direction, could carry at least ten times or more (perhaps a thousand of times more) useful information.